 A brief history of St. James's Palace - and what it is used for today

-The central London palace, located in the city of Westminster, was built by the Henry VIII in 1531 - making it even older than the Queen's official capital residence, Buckingham Palace.
+St. James's Palace, located in the city of Westminster, was built by Henry VIII in 1531 - making it even older than the monarch's official capital residence, Buckingham Palace.
 And although it's considered to be one of the most important palaces now, it only became regularly used by the monarchy in 1837, after Queen Victoria began to live there.

 Important meetings are also held there.
-The Accession Council will meet there upon the death of Queen Elizabeth II, as they do with the death of every monarch.
+The Accession Council met there upon the death of Queen Elizabeth II, as they have done and will do with the death of every monarch.
 Many royal christenings are also held there, in the Chapel Royal.

 What is it like inside St. James's Palace?

-It's certainly an impressive building - spanning many square feet, most of it is spread over four storeys.
-Not bad for the London property market!
+St. James's Palace is certainly an impressive building - spanning many square feet, most of it is spread over four storeys.

 Given that St James's is also a private home, there are certain areas that are kept private for the royal family.
-But official meetings are often held in the lower floors.
+But official meetings are often held on the lower floors.

 St James's is also home to the Chapel Royal, where numerous royal christenings have taken place over the years.
-Most recently of course, Prince Louis, the Duke and Duchess of Cambridge's youngest son, was christened there.
+Most recently, Prince Louis, the Duke and Duchess of Cambridge's youngest son, was christened there.

-The Chapel Royal, located in the main block of the palace, has also played host to the christening of Prince George, and the recent baptism of Meghan Markle, just weeks before she married Prince Harry.
+The Chapel Royal, located in the main block of the palace, has also played host to the christening of Prince George, and the recent baptism of Meghan Markle, just weeks before she married Prince Harry in May 2018.

 Who lives at St. James's Palace?

 Up until autumn 2017, Princess Beatrice and Princess Eugenie shared an apartment in the palace.
-But don't be deceived by the use of the word 'apartment' - their former home certainly wasn't the size of an ordinary flat.
-Most flats in St. James's Palace span four floors, and have multiple bedrooms - in fact, it's thought that Beatrice and Eugenie's had four.
+However, their former home certainly wasn't the size of an ordinary flat: most flats in St. James's Palace span four floors and have multiple bedrooms.
+It's understood that Beatrice and Eugenie's had four.

 One senior royal who does still live at the palace is Princess Anne, the Queen's daughter.
-The Princess Royal uses the palace as her official London residence, when she is in around the city for engagments.
-And she's certainly making use of it - the Princess consistently racks up the most royal duties of all, completing a whopping 540 engagements in 2017 alone.
-Prince Charles, in comparison, completed 374.
-When she isn't in London, Anne lives at Gatcombe Park, alongside her daughter Zara Tindall, and her husband Mike.
+The Princess Royal uses the palace as her official London residence when she is in around the city for engagements.

-In the past, St James's Palace has also been home to Princes William and Harry, who lived with their father Charles in York House - which is contained within the palace walls.
+In the past, St James's Palace has also been home to Princes William and Prince Harry, who lived with their father King Charles in York House - which is contained within the palace walls.

 Can you visit St. James's Palace?

 Sadly, visits to St. James's Palace are not open to the public.
-However, if you fancy catching a glimpse of the royal abode, you can easily walk past the palace on the streets of London and see it from the outside.
+However, if you do want to catch a glimpse of the royal abode, you can easily walk past the palace on the streets of London and see it from the outside.